 * These figures represent our total land in Cameroon

 With biological resources at the heart of our business and surrounding communities, we value balancing economic development with ecological and social preservation.
-We are deeply invested in maximising the efficiency and productivity of our resources whilst minimising waste and emissions.

 70% of our Cameroon plantation remains non-planted land.
 This land represents our active role in protecting the unique biospheres that exist in Cameroon.
 Following the decision to cease and desist from all clearing and felling activities, we have committed to zero deforestation in Cameroon and have implemented an integrated landscape management approach in consultation with key environmental and social organisations.